andreaUNAM/cringecentral/knightskings/knightskings.md

 First of all, the bastard didn't knock.
 Second of all, if materializing in a flurry of sand in the middle of his living room wasn't enough to scare the bejeezus out of Hob, the look of pure rage in his eyes finished the job quite nicely.
 Third of all, the pacing.
 He stepped out of his cloud of sand and began pacing, back and forth, saying nothing.
 Once his heart remembered that it wasn't allowed to kill Hob and began to beat again, his brain rebooted and his thoughts raced.
 Had he done something to piss Dream off so spectacularly?
 Said something? _Dreamt_ something?
 Shit, what had his subconscious come up with that—

 "**My friend, I seek your council,**" Dream announced suddenly, halting in his pacing.
 Oh, wow.
 That was... new.
 Very new.
 And frankly, quite terrifying.
-Hob felt ridiculous, wearing sweatpants and an old T-shirt, holding a flowered dishrag and a chipped mug, and receiving a visit from Dream of the Endless, who "**seeked his council**".
+Hob felt ridiculous, wearing sweatpants and an old T-shirt, holding a flowered dishrag and a chipped mug, and receiving a visit from Dream of the Endless, who **_seeked his council_**.

 Dream was staring at him.
 Hob realized that seconds, maybe even minutes, had passed and he hadn't said anything yet.
 "Right.
 Uh, hi.
 Hello.
 Hi."
 Shaking his head, he slapped the dishrag over his shoulder and pointed at one of the stools on the other side of the counter that divided the living room from the kitchen.
 The action was so bartender-esque (he had tried it during the New Inn's first year) that what he said next was, "What can I getcha?"
 He ran a hand over his face.
 "Uh, no, sorry.
 I mean, what's troubling you, love?
 And yeah, sure, what can I get you?
 I don't have anything too strong up here, but I can always run downstairs if it'll help."
 Two sentences too late, he realized what had slipped out.
 God above, it was so fucking early, his mental faculties where probably still somewhere in Dream's realm, he could not be blamed for the shit he said.